mworks/mworks/doc/mwel/index.rst

     %include 'stims/setA.mwel'
     %include '/my_lab/shared/setup1_io.inc'

-When the MWEL parser encounters an include statement, it loads and parses the specified file and inserts the result in to the including file's parse tree at the location of the statement.
+When processing an include statement, the MWEL parser loads and parses the specified file and inserts the result in to the including file's parse tree at the location of the statement.
 The provided file path may be absolute or relative to the including file.
 If the path does not include a file extension, ``.mwel`` is assumed.

 Included files can themselves include other files.
 A file may even be included multiple times in multiple files; the parser will process only the first instance of the include that it encounters and ignore all others.